Leonival/Mapping-OSM-in-live-AR-environment/README.md

 1. Collect the height infomation of buildings and upload them into OSM. （Ongoing）
 2. Download the OSM data and create a 3D model in unity.
 (Fork and Developing)
 3. Developing the AR app in Microsoft HoloLens 2 (Demo pending)
-4. Coonecting the live coordinate data in mobile phone with the HoloLens, based on the blue tooth.
+4. Connecting the live coordinate data in mobile phone with the HoloLens, based on the blue tooth.
 (Completed)
 5. Georeferencing the coordinate from the real world to unity (Ongoing)
+6. Creating the navigated interaction in HoloLens.
+(Pending)

 # Data
 Open data includes